About Donna

 Your books feature very strong female protagonists.
 Is that important to you?

 Definitely.
 For the genre, I believe in an alpha male.
 I think it works in fictional romance and certainly adds a lot of steam.
 But I needed to even out that bravado with an equally strong female character.
-One of my reviewers of The Trident Trilogy said “Personally, I appreciated the strong female character, who wasn’t afraid to use her sexuality.”
-That’s exactly how I wanted readers to feel about Millie.

 Have you always wanted to be a writer?